-Kenya has a high invertebrate diversity, much of it yet to be described and documented.
-As a developing, agricultural country, invertebrates play a considerable role in public health and food security, which makes the study of invertebrates here both fascinating and vital.
-With only a few scientists studying invertebrates in Kenya, it’s a ripe location for fresh studies and new discoveries.
-This module provides students with the tools needed to study insects and arachnids in the field and understand their roles in the health of an ecosystem and the national economy.
+Kenya has a high invertebrate multiplicity, much of which is yet to be studied and documented.
+As a developing, agricultural country, invertebrates play an integral role in public health and food security, which makes the study thereof here both fascinating and vital.
+This program provides students with the tools needed to study insects and arachnids in the field and understand their roles in the health of an ecosystem and the national economy.

-This module is primarily based in Western Kenya’s Kakamega Forest, the Eastern-most remnant of central African ‘Congo-Guinean Rainforest’.
+This program is primarily based in Western Kenya’s Kakamega Forest, the Eastern-most remnant of central African ‘Congo-Guinean Rainforest’.
 The overall diversity of this rainforest, along with its proximity to economically important water bodies and both large scale and subsistence farms, makes this a natural starting point for this study.
 Kakamega is split into two parts: the first is run by the Kenya Forest Service, which allows a limited amount of human activity and extraction of forest products; the second is run by the Kenya Wildlife Service, which allows for no extractive activities.
 Both areas will be studied, along with nearby farms, rivers and Lake Victoria to the southwest.
-Accommodation will be provided at Rondo Retreat, a hotel and training center in the middle of Kakamega Forest.
-Rondo’s beautiful gardens, well-kept colonial buildings, high-quality food and service, and peaceful atmosphere make this a conducive environment in which to learn and to rest.

 Laban is a research scientist and head of the Invertebrate Zoology Department at the National Museums of Kenya.
 He has conducted research, inventories and detailed studies of Kenya’s invertebrate fauna across the country over many years, and has a passion for teaching and passing on his knowledge to future scientists.
 Njoroge has specialized in aquatic insects, including dragonflies and mosquitoes, but has a far-reaching knowledge of much wider taxa as well.